 Methacholine Challenge Test Kit

 The Edge Methacholine Challenge Test Kit comes as a pre-filled ready-to-administer set of 5 sterile solutions.
-Now with extended beyond use dating.
+Now with room temperature storage and extended beyond use dating.

 - Prefilled, color coded, and barcoded unit dose syringes are simple, safe, and convenient to use.

-- No compounding or dilutions are necessary in the Pharmacy or by a respiratory therapist because our kit comes read-to-administer.
+- No compounding or dilutions are necessary in the Pharmacy or by a respiratory therapist because our kit comes ready-to-administer.

 - No more mislabeled or unlabeled syringes.